eclipse-archived/ceylon-lang.org/blog/2015-12-17-java9-jigsaw.md

 - Dealing with the removal of `rt.jar` and the _boot classpath_.
 - Creating a new tool `ceylon jigsaw` which allows for the creation of a Java 9 _module path_.
-- Making sure we can run Ceylon modules as Java 9 modules as an alternative to the four existing JVM runtimes which are the classpath, OSGi, Java EE or JBoss Modules.
+- Making sure we can run Ceylon modules as Java 9 modules as an alternative to the four existing JVM runtimes which are the JBoss Modules, classpath, OSGi or Java EE.
 - Make sure we can build and run on any of Java 7,8,9.
 This means that by default we do not generate Java 9 module descriptors, because several tools have problems dealing with them at this time.